Sprinter Van Expedited Transportation

 • Crated, boxed, or secured loose freight

-• Shipments requiring limited handling
+• Shipments with limited handling requirements

 Common use cases include: